As an avid solo female traveler and Norwegian native, I’ve explored my homeland’s stunning landscapes in countless ways over the years.

 You can choose to do this as a full-on cruise with all meals included, or you can get on and travel for shorter distances if you prefer, which is also a better budget option.
 You can read more about the port-to-port option below.

-As a solo traveler, you’ll have the freedom to do the full journey or choose a shorter segment that fits your schedule and interests.
+As a solo traveler, you’ll have the freedom to choose a shorter distance that fits your schedule and interests if there are any destinations where you want to spend more time.

-You’ll witness Norway’s coastal life firsthand, observing locals using the ship for transportation and goods being loaded and unloaded at various ports.
+You’ll witness Norway’s coastal life firsthand, observing locals using the ship for transportation and goods being loaded and unloaded at various ports as it has done for over a century.

 Life Onboard: Comfort Meets Adventure